Racism in Muslim communities: Slavery

+Islamic Law allowed for Muslims to enslave non-Muslims, unless they were dhimmis (protected minorities who had accepted Muslim rule), and slaves were therefore non-Muslims imported from non-Muslim lands outside of the Muslim world.
+By Islamic law, foreign non-Muslims (kafirs) were by definition legitimate targets for enslavement, since the Muslim world of dar al-islam was by definition at war with the non-Muslim world of dar al-harb ("House of War").
+Historically, the religious border zones of the Muslim world have been slave supply zones, and slaves have been imported to the Muslim Middle East from both Europe North of the Middle East; Africa South of it and Central Asia in the East.
+Chattel slavery lasted in the Middle East until the 20th century.

 By country

 Australia

 White converts to Islam may enjoy white privileges that Muslims of color do not enjoy in Australia.
 White Muslims may be perceived as non-white if they are visibly Muslim, such as by wearing a hijab, but many white privileges would return if the white Muslim were to dress in a less visibly Islamic fashion.
 A white hijabi may receive less white privilege than a white non-hijabi due to the fact that Muslim identity is often racialized within Australian society.

 Non-Black and white Muslims in Australia may use the N-word or other racial slurs, believing that because Australian Muslims are mostly brown and because Islam is a racialized religion, that the words are not offensive coming from Muslims.

 According to Australian Muslim journalist Zahra Al-Hilaly, Black Muslims face racism that non-Black Muslims do not experience.
 She has written that she has racial privilege as a non-Black Arab Muslim and that "White Muslims are often praised and feted, but black Muslims do not receive the same reception, leadership roles or attention in the Muslim community."